Written By: Chloe Wilson, BSc(Hons) Physiotherapy

 Here we look at the most common causes of knee pain and popping and how to treat them.

-The ACL typically gets damaged when there is a hard blow to the side of the knee (e.g. sporting tackle), sudden twisting or deceleration, or when the leg bends backwards too far which over-stretches and tears the ligament, either fully or partially.
+The ACL typically gets damaged when there is a hard blow to the side of the knee e.g. sporting tackle, sudden twisting e.g. changing direction quickly when wearing cleats, sudden deceleration, or when the leg bends backwards too far which over-stretches and tears the ligament, either fully or partially.

-The MCL usually gets torn when a force gores through the outside of the knee e.g. tackle, or sudden twisting e.g. skiing
+The medial collateral ligament usually gets torn when a force gores through the outside of the knee e.g. tackle, or sudden twisting e.g. skiing

 Typical symptoms of an MCL tear include inner knee pain and popping/tearing sensation, swelling, instability, difficulty bending the leg

-Ongoing knee pain and popping is often the result of a tear in the meniscus, the special cartilage that lines the joint.
-When the meniscus tears, small fragments of it can catch in the knee as it moves which results in knee clicking.
+Ongoing knee pain and popping is often the result of a meniscus tear, the special cartilage that lines the joint.
+When the meniscus tears, small fragments of it can catch in the knee as it moves which results in knee clicking, particularly when bending and straightening the knee.

 The most common cause of knee pain and popping in people over the age of 60 is knee arthritis.
 With arthritis, there is wear and tear of the cartilage that lines the knee joint accompanied by the formation of bone spurs, known as osteophytes.